-Xinobi has in the past few years, developed his own versatile, honest sound.
-Tracks like BMX, who jump-started his musical career, bring in the funky-house that we now associate with him, although he also dabbles in Disco, Techno and Electro.
-His tracks are clearly from the present day but cognizant of the good bits of the past.
-Visually, one might say his tracks are inspired by palm-trees, the ocean, and great sunsets.
+Xinobi has, in the past few years, developed his own versatile, honest sound.
+Tracks like "BMX", which jumpstarted his musical career, bring in the funky-house that is now associated with him, although he also dabbles in Disco, Techno and Electro.
+His tracks are clearly from the present day, but cognizant of the good bits of the past.
+Visually, one might say his tracks are inspired by palm trees, the ocean and great sunsets.
 They remind us of how awesome the soundtracks of our favorite movies (the comedies, the ones from the 80s, or the good old italian movies from the 60s and 70s) can really be.
-Thats why you can clearly hear some of these decades in the sound of Xinobi.
-The sensitivity of the 60s, the disco and psychedelics of the 70s, the breakdance from the 80s, the french and american 90s house music, and the mash-ups of today.
+That's why you can clearly hear some of these decades in Xinobi's sound.
+The sensitivity of the 60s, the disco and psychedelics of the 70s, the breakdance from the 80s, the French and American 90s house music, and the mash-ups of today.

-With his buddy Moullinex, he conceived and created the label and collective Discotexas, now with cult status and still ascending in popularity - being considered one of the biggest influences in the emerging electronic scene.
-Xinobi too got a cult status through tracks like "Day Off", envied and remixed by many other producers.
+With his buddy Moullinex, he conceived and created the label and collective Discotexas, now with cult status and still ascending in popularity.
+It is considered one of the biggest influences in the emerging electronic scene.
+Xinobi too got a cult status with tracks like "Day Off", envied and remixed by many other producers.
 He's also become a regular remixer of artists like Loose Shus (for whom he remixed "Threesome", released by Plant Music), Nightriders, Gooseflesh, Moullinex, among others.
 In the near future, there's the release of a track created with Arthur Baker and Moulinex, and a remix of Giorgio Moroder, to be included in a compilation of remixes from the epic E=MC2.

 Artist descriptions on Last.fm are editable by everyone.
 Feel free to contribute!

 All user-contributed text on this page is available under the Creative Commons Attribution-ShareAlike License; additional terms may apply.